tumacell/ICT4HM103-3004/README.md

 - After downloading I used the steps provided by the [teacher](https://terokarvinen.com/2021/install-debian-on-virtualbox/) to install debian
  - For some reason I had to do some minor changes in the step "Insert Debian ISO Image as a Virtual CDROM", that I think was because of Windows environment
 - You can check screenshots of the steps in the [pics folder](https://github.com/tumacell/ICT4HM103-3004/tree/homework1/pics)
+- As a final step I dowloaded and installed the updates for each outdated package and dependency on the system (took quite a while)

+ ´´´
+ su root
+ apt-get update
+ apt-get upgrade
+ ´´´

 ![This is an image of Debain final phase](/pics/debian14.JPG)